marklemay/massdebate/README.md

 TODO:
 -----
-github
-review and delete cruft
+ - review and delete cruft
   - remove the debug lines
   - spelling
   - kirk code review
-top level arguments
+ - top level arguments
-authentication
+ - authentication
-record the submitting user, (use whatever the admin interface does if possible tox huroku sort arguments by validity inner argument navigation
+ - record the submitting user, (use whatever the admin interface does if possible
+ - tox
+ - huroku
+ - better landing page for argument submission
+ - sort arguments by validity
+ - inner argument navigation

-cloudbees or travis or whatever
+ - cloudbees or travis or whatever

 readme
 authenticate everything